Submitting a project idea

 The mandatory criteria are:

-Ideas for research projects are initially submitted to the Centre as a short project concept.
-If a project concept has been approved for funding by the Centre’s Board, the Centre will work collaboratively with the submitting stakeholders to develop a more detailed project brief.
+Ideas for research projects are initially submitted to the Centre as a short project concept in the available concept submission form.
+Once a project concept is approved for funding, the Centre will work collaboratively with the submitting stakeholders to develop a more detailed project brief.

 A recording of an online stakeholder briefing covering the submission process, assessment prioritisation and high-priority research areas and frequently asked questions can be found below.